docilio/3nhance/README.md

 - Sample replies created
 - Workflow to process the email and export changes
 - Workflow to process Images in attachments
+- Merge between previous workflows and GMAIL for email send/read

 ### Current usages of Gemma3N:
 - Python Code to generate fake data (one time)